 In addition, programmers can build interactive web user interfaces using C# instead of JavaScript with the help of Blazor, a feature of ASP.NET, the web framework for .NET.
 They can also create dynamic web content using HTML and C# with Razor Pages. - Native, cross-platform desktop and mobile apps in one common framework.

-C# developers can leverage .NET Multi-platform App UI (.NET MAUI), a cross-platform framework for creating native apps on Windows, macOS, iOS, and Android, all from a single C# code base. .NET MAUI offers a collection of controls for displaying data, initiating actions, and indicating activity.
+C# developers can leverage .NET Multi-platform App UI (.NET MAUI), a cross-platform framework for creating native apps on Windows, macOS, iOS, and Android, all from a single C# code base. .NET MAUI developers work with a collection of controls for displaying data, initiating actions, and indicating activity.
 It also features a layout engine for designing pages, supports data binding for more elegant and maintainable development patterns, and provides cross-platform APIs for accessing native device features like GPS, accelerometer, and battery and network states. - Windows desktop apps.

 If developers are building an app that will only run on Windows, they might use the Windows UI Library (WinUI) 3, a user interface that supports C# and .NET.
 It incorporates the Fluent Design System, a design language that includes a more prominent use of motion, depth, and translucency effects in all experiences, controls, and styles.
 This system provides intuitive and accessible experiences using the latest UI patterns. - Microservices.